wunzeco/ansible-nginx/README.md

 This role is mostly a recast of James Fryman's very well written puppet-nginx module (https://github.com/jfryman/puppet-nginx) into Ansible but improved and simplified where necessary.
-So most credits to him.
+So credits to him.